We're committed to delivering the entertainment and services you rely on today - and the new experiences you'll love down the road.

 FCC Fee Fees collected annually by the FCC from cable operators to reimburse the FCC for administering its regulatory responsibilities under the Communications Act of 1934.
 FCC rules permit cable operators to recover the regulatory fees from cable subscribers in 12 monthly installments.

-Franchise Fee Franchise fees are paid to local governments as compensation for our use of the public rights-of-way and easements.
+Franchise Fee Franchise fees are paid to local governments as compensation for Comcast's use of the public rights-of-way and easements.
 The Federal Cable Act authorizes cable operators to collect from customers the full amount of franchise fees paid to local governments.